Alaska’s National Parks

 Glacier Bay is not accessible by car.
 The closest big city is Juneau.
 From there, you have 2 options to get to Gustavus (the “gateway” to GB).
 You can take a short 30 minute flight, or take a ferry.
 Keep in mind for planning purposes the ferry does not run every day.

 Most people choose to stay at Glacier Bay Lodge, the only option inside the park.
-If you have lodge reservations, they will have a shuttle to pick you up at the Gustavus airport to transport you to the lodge.
+If you have lodge reservations, they will have a shuttle pick you up at the Gustavus airport and transport you to the lodge.
 The lodge itself is rustic, but clean.
-They offer meals and also coordinate the ferry tours.
+They offer meals in the restaurant and snacks in the gift shop.
+The lodge also coordinates the ferry tours.

 What to do: